-- Next, choose tables and columns that are to be copied from the source.
+- Next, choose tables and columns to be copied from the source.

 - Then, identify how frequently updates need to be made.

-- Now select a data replication technique (either full, partial, or log-based).
+- Select a data replication technique (either full, partial, or log-based).

-- Next, write custom code or use enterprise data replication software to perform the process.
+- Next, write custom code or use enterprise-grade software to perform the process.

-- Lastly, closely monitor how the data is being extracted, filtered, transformed, and loaded to ensure quality.
+- Lastly, closely monitor how the data is extracted, filtered, transformed, and loaded to ensure quality.

 Selecting a real-time data replication tool that fulfills your requirements is key to ensuring smooth process execution.

 One way to go about it is to write custom codes to replicate data.
-However, one challenge in following this route is that integrating other internal applications in the network is a major commitment in time and resources.
+However, one challenge in following this route is that integrating other internal applications in the network is a significant commitment in time and resources.
 Plus, over time, you’ll see that this method is not scalable and can present unique challenges in error recording, job monitoring, and refactoring code when any element in the process alters.

-Another way is to use code-free, enterprise-grade data replication software to minimize manual labor in generating and handling data replication transactions across your organization.
-Plus, a majority of the data replication software can scale with respect to the volume and velocity of data.
+Another way is to use code-free, enterprise-grade software to minimize manual labor in generating and handling data replication transactions across your organization.
+Plus, most of the software can scale concerning the volume and velocity of data.

-Astera Centerprise is one such enterprise-level tool that enables data replication by integrating, cleansing, and transforming data in a visual, code-free environment.
-It automates the entire replication process using features like job scheduling, workflow automation, smart mapping, and more.
-Hence, saving users valuable time in process execution and enabling them to collect insights from data rather than spending time on data management.
+Astera Centerprise is one such enterprise-level tool that enables data integration, cleansing, transformation in a code-free interface.
+It automates the entire replication process using features like job scheduling, workflow automation, innovative mapping, and more.
+Hence, it saves users valuable time in process execution and enables them to collect insights from data rather than spend time on data management.